helloliamtwomey/sql-challenge/README.md

 8. List the frequency count of employee last names (i.e., how many employees share each last name) in descending order.
 ![8](https://user-images.githubusercontent.com/108673720/191905825-ab14388c-4eb9-4402-b21e-5a544de9ce2d.png)

-## Submission

-* Create an image file of your ERD.

-* Create a `.sql` file of your table schemata.

-* Create a `.sql` file of your queries.

-* (Optional) Create a Jupyter notebook of the bonus analysis.

-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

-* Ensure your repository has regular commits and a thorough README.md file